mzufferey/omics/index.md

 GO semantic similarity between genes can be calculated using tools GOSemSim (Yu et al. 2010) or GOssTo (Yu et al. 2010)

+The biological pathways for the genes was performed using ToppFun software of ToppGene suite (Chen et al., 2009).
+ToppGene is a one-stop portal for gene list enrichment analysis and candidate gene prioritization based on functional annotations and protein interactions network.
+ToppFun detects functional enrichment of the provided gene list based on transcriptome, proteome, regulome (TFBS and miRNA), ontologies (GO, Pathway), phenotype (human disease and mouse phenotype), pharmacome (Drug-Gene associations), literature co-citation, and other features.
+The biological pathways with FDR < 0.05 were considered significantly affected.

 **Deconvolution**